pantheon-systems/documentation/source/content/local-development.md

 You'll need to configure database credentials matching your local database to develop locally.
 Do not manually change these details in your primary configuration file (e.g. `settings.php` or `wp-config.php`), as this could commit changes to version control and trigger a connection error on Dev when pushing to Pantheon.

-Instead, we recommend using a local configuration file (e.g. `settings.local.php` or `wp-config-local.php`) that is excluded from version control and included by `settings.php` or `wp-config.php` when found.
+We recommend using a local configuration file (e.g. `settings.local.php` or `wp-config-local.php`) that is excluded from version control and included by `settings.php` or `wp-config.php` when found.
 Since the local configuration file is ignored by Git, it won't be found on Pantheon but it will be applied when you run the site locally.

 Pantheon's upstreams will detect and include [`wp-config-local.php` (WordPress)](https://github.com/pantheon-systems/WordPress/blob/default/wp-config.php#L18) and [`settings.local.php` (Drupal 8)](https://github.com/pantheon-systems/drops-8/blob/master/sites/default/settings.php#L22-L25) for local environment configurations.